alvinometric/remark-inline-svg/README.md

 Array of strings to replace with other strings

-### class
+### className

 The inlined SVG is wrapped in a `<figure>` element, and given a class of `markdown-inline-svg` to let you apply some custom styles.
-You can change that class by modifiying the value of the `class` option.
+You can change that class by modifiying the value of the `className` option.

 ```html
 <!-- You can change this class name 👇 -->